pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_strategy.rst

 As a general rule, for both validation and verification, tests are the method of choice, if applicable, and automated tests are preferred to manual tests.

+All test procedures are organized and designed to test functionalities so that they are reasonably achieved on all the applicable platforms (MTG user stations that match the approved baseline).
+In case of Python (VG2) and Java (VG3) the test procedures are actually executed to a restricted set of platforms, delegating the requirement matching to the cross-platform nature of these programming languages.

 Decompression of FC1 L1c NRT data via command line (VG1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^